xenjee/Flame_Python_Hooks_old/README.md

 - Clip Metadata (From Michael Tailor)
 - Wiretap test prints: print hostname, list servers, Create timeline.
 (From Autodesk?
 Sorry, need to dig in, i don't remember who/where i got this from)

 ————————————————————————————————————————————————

-If you got this as a complete package:

-The ‘flame_dev’ folder contains all scripts in subfolders.
-Place it anywhere on your system and add the "_python" subfolder to your PATH:
-Something like:
-export DL_PYTHON_HOOK_PATH=/opt/flame_dev/_python

-List of folders contained in ‘flame_dev’:

-- _hide
-- _python
-- _shared
-- _store
-- house_projects
-- README_INFOS
-- yaml_to_copy

-Copy yaml folder to:
-/opt/Autodesk/python/[installed version]/lib/python2.7/
-Example: /opt/Autodesk/python/2018.3/lib/python2.7/

-The config .yaml files are saved by the QT APP (which is created in CustomUIAction.py) available in Flame, in the contextual menu.

-————————————————————————————————————————————————